alcofrisbas/PTR/README.md

 one slot in memory, like arrays, but should really only be used in lower level functions.

 ### Other files
-Including a file is fairly simple. ```inc folder/fileName``` #without the '.ptr'.
-The file is tokenized and added to the end of the tokens to be parsed and executed, so any code not in a function will be executed.
+Including a file is fairly simple. ```inc folder/fileName``` **without** the '.ptr'.
+The file is tokenized and added to the end of the tokens to be parsed and executed, so any and all code will be executed.
 Jump statements can form simple ifguards.

 ## Examples